-The origins of the red nose pit bull can be traced back to Ireland.
-In fact, this breed of dog is said to be a descendent of the strain of Old Family Red Nose (OFRN).
-The red nose pit bull is a result of close inbreeding of the ‘Old Family’ strain of pit bulls in the mid-1800s.
+The origins of the Red Nose Pitbull are traced back to Ireland possibly descendants of the strain of Old Family Red Nose (OFRN).
+The Red Nose Pitbull is a result of close inbreeding of the ‘Old Family’ strain of pit bulls in the mid-1800s.
 They found their way to America mainly via Irish immigrants.
 The breed quickly gained popularity because of its tenacity and accompanying strength.
-Later, they were used as fighting dogs, mainly because of their gameness and aggression towards other dogs.
-These dogs have been bred with various strains ever since.
-Purebred red nose pit bulls are much sought after because they are very rare, and efforts have been made to preserve the 'Old Family' strain.
+Their agility and athleticism made them tools for blood sport.
+Purebred Red Nose Pitbulls are sought after because they are very rare.

 Handling and Training

 Red nose Pitbulls must be well socialized and trained when they are young.
 They are very courageous, intelligent, and always ready to please their owner, which makes them highly trainable.
 Pitties are loyal, trainable, enthusiastic dogs and excel at scent work and agility.
 Always train with reward-based positive methods.
 Using force or aversive methods will backfire.

 This breed is generally robust and healthy.
 However, some are prone to genetic and non-genetic health problems which include hip dysplasia, hereditary cataracts, allergies, and heart diseases.